PolinaLip/ProteomeTranscriptomeComparison_BaikalAmphipods/README.md

 ## ProteomeTranscriptomeComparison_BaikalAmphipods
 Here are scripts for the comparison between the proteome and transcriptome of two endemic Baikal amphipods (E. verrucosus and E. cyaneus) and a Holarctic species (G. lacustris) exposed to 24C (for 24 hours, heat shock experiment).
 The here studied species are non-model organisms with no full-assembled genome available.

+### proteinGroup_annotation.py:
+To combine output files from DIAMOND and EggNOG annotations and create an annotation file with all necessary information for protein groups.
+This annotation file is used in the data analysis scripts in R (DE_analysis_[species_name].R, signDEprot_with_RNAseqData.R, etc.).

 ### prot_transcr_lfc.R:
 1. relates each protein group to their transcripts;
 2. performs correlation test;